 - Important Haircut: Joyce shaving her head for the Fast Forward in leg 8, which was the point at which Uchenna & Joyce stepped out of the background and became serious contenders.

 - Lightning Bruiser: Uchenna was not only the biggest and strongest racer, but, as Phil would say multiple times on All-Stars, he was once the fifth fastest man in the world.
 He was the most acrobatic too, apparently, as while begging for money, he would do back flips, and in Botswana he zoomed through the head balancing Detour at a walking pace while everyone else was either inching along or stumbling at the beginning.
 In the DVD commentaries, Lynn & Alex discussed how they picked Uchenna to win the Race after seeing how good he was at everything, not that we got to see everything they did, as Uchenna & Joyce were kept in the background a lot early on, and subsequently played as underdogs later.

 - The Load: Rob & Amber and Ron & Kelly accused them of being information leaches while sitting around the Dubai airport, waiting for their flight.
 Uchenna & Joyce were busy getting a two-hour lead on them.

 - Manipulative Editing: They actually won the finale by 45 minutes, not the few minutes it looked like in the episode.

-- Miracle Rally: Their comeback in the finale, which they did despite not having any money to start the leg, having to beg their way onto a closed flight, then beg for money to pay their cab at the Finish Line.
+- Miracle Rally: Their comeback in the finale, which they did despite not having any money to start the leg (and where the rules required traveling by taxi, which requires money), having to beg their way onto a closed flight, then beg for money to pay their cab at the Finish Line.